tguless/HierarchyCMS/README.md

 While the back-end was developed using a MySQL database, I soon came to the realization that not only was MySQL not a fit to build what is essentially a graph database, but also that graph database platforms like [Neo4j](https://neo4j.com/) would be able to serve the need  much more efficiently.

-Using MySQL to store and retrieve graphs also made it difficult to use an ORM for the purpose, which forced the creation of a non-standard/framework conformant data access layer.
+Using MySQL to store and retrieve graphs also made it difficult to use an ORM framework like Hibernate for the purpose, which forced the creation of an ugly non-standard/framework conformant data access layer.

+Furthermore, without the use of a UI framework like Model View Presenter, the client side code quickly became unmanageable cluttered and difficult to maintain.

 ## Why Was it Mothballed for So Long?